gilgamsh/GenshinCPU/README.md

 **Presentation**  if you don't want to see the code , you can see this folder.

 **LICENSE** if you want to use our codes, please see the license first.

+## Gitee
+For detail info about our work,please visit Gitee https://gitee.com/seddon2001/genshin-cpu